agersant/crystal/docs/api/physics/movement.md

 # crystal.Movement

 [Component](/crystal/api/ecs/component) allowing an entity to move of its own volition.

 Expected usage of this component is to call [set_heading](movement_set_heading) every frame in response to play inputs or AI logic.
 A `nil` heading indicates that the entity is standing still.
+Its velocity will be zero'ed out by the [PhysicsSystem](physics_system).

+Disabling a movement component makes it relinquish control of the entity's velocity.

 {: .note}
 Entities using this component should have a [Body](body) with the `dynamic` or `kinematic` body type.